Videos and slide presentations from the 2017 Conference can be found here.

 What do we want?
 Progress!
 When do we want it?
 NOW!
 Patient community leaders share their sage wisdom on raising awareness, raising funds, changing public policy, and how to stay sane while making a difference.

 Confirmed Speakers: Lauren Rachelle Cox, Skye Miu Steppe, Christina Schulz, Kelly Cohen, and Paul Melmeyer.

-In addition to panels and meals, there will be a space at the conference on Sunday for patients to get involved in research by joining the registry and learning about other ongoing research on FD/MAS.
-This room is sponsored by the Tier III Pipeline to Proposal project lead by a team of FD/MAS researchers and advocates.
+In addition to panels and meals, there was a space at the conference on Sunday for patients to get involved in research by joining the registry and learning about other ongoing research on FD/MAS.
+This room was sponsored by the Tier III Pipeline to Proposal project lead by a team of FD/MAS researchers and advocates.
 Read more about their project here.

-The Fibrous Dysplasia Foundation expresses its sincerest thanks to the sponsors who have made this event possible.
-Sponsorship opportunities are still available at the $250-$1000 levels.
-Please contact firstname.lastname@example.org for more information.
+The Fibrous Dysplasia Foundation expresses its sincerest thanks to the sponsors who made this event possible.

 About FDF Patient & Family Conferences

 Fibrous Dysplasia Foundation, Inc. works to improve the quality of life for individuals who have FD or MAS by providing a community of support for patients with FD/MAS and their family and friends where they can share their stories, trade ideas, experiences and viewpoints and obtain information about FD/MAS.
 Conferences are a critical component of the way we enact our mission.